talo/hackathon-go-brrr/README.md

 ## Template repository description
 We have provided a `weights_and_biases.txt` file, and a test dataset (under `tensors`).
-We have encoded each of our test files as a 225 1-D tensor so you can pass them directly to the input layer of your neural network.
+We have encoded each of our test files as a 1-D tensor with 225 elements (15x15 pixels) so you can pass them directly to the input layer of your neural network.
 The filename of each input tensor is the label of the underlying image.

 The underlying images are saved in `bitmaps`.
 The test dataset is a collection of bitmaps of letters.
 To read more about bitmaps, see [here](https://en.wikipedia.org/wiki/Bitmap).